Popov-Lab-UNC/DELi/README.md

 It is true that DELi would be faster as a compiled C++ or Rust program, but we have optimized the DELi enough that runtime isn't much of an issue.
 We hope to someday write a Rust version of DELi (at least for decoding and enumeration) but those plans are not yet in motion.

-**Note for developers:** Feel free to use `poetry build` to build DELi from source when developing or testing locally.
-This command will generate the `dist/` directory (if it doesn't already exist) and place the source and wheel distributions inside it.
+**Note for developers:** DELi is built using poetry.
+You can use `poetry build` to build from source after cloning the repo.
+Be on the lookup for contribution docs in the near future!